 The brilliance of Baccarat crystal

-Crystal is a regular on party tables in the form of champagne glasses.
-However, this precious material can be declined in an infinite number of ways.
-The Baccarat company, considered as the reference of crystal in Europe, is the proof.
-Let's go back over the history of a Lorraine factory and the excellence of this French savoir-faire.
+The crystal is a regular on festive tables in the form of champagne glasses.
+However, this precious material can be used in an infinite number of ways.
+The Baccaratconsidered Europe's benchmark for crystal, is proof of this.
+Let's take a look back at the history of a Lorraine factory and the excellence of French know-how.

 THE ORIGINS OF BACCARAT CRYSTAL

-"France lacks glassware factory and that is why Bohemian products enter in such large quantities, resulting in an astonishing export of money, at a time when the kingdom was in such great need of it", was the observation of Louis Joseph de Montmorency-Laval, bishop of Metz, in 1764.
-To remedy this situation, he asked King Louis XV for permission to establish a glass factory in Baccarat, Lorraine.
+In 1764, Louis Joseph de Montmorency-Laval, bishop of Metz, observed that "France lacks art glassware, and that's why Bohemian products enter the country in such large quantities, resulting in an astonishing export of money at a time when the kingdom is in such great need of it".
+To remedy the situation, he asked King Louis XV for authorization to establish a glassworks in Baccarat, Lorraine.

 The region's silica-rich soil is ideal for glass production.
 The presence of numerous forests allows to feed the furnaces of the factories which heat at any time.
 In order to allow the workers to intervene at the time of glass' fusion, more than 70 families of workers are accommodated within the factory.

-It is only after the purchase by the industrialist Aimé-Gabriel d'Artigues that the house exploits crystal which makes its current fame.
-Owner of the glassworks and crystal factories of Vonêche in Belgium, he decided to establish himself in France following treaties in 1815 making the importation complex by the increase of customs.
-The transformation of Baccarat into a crystal factory was a huge success and in 1817, the factories hired 300 workers.
+It was only after the industrialist Aimé-Gabriel d'Artigues bought the factories that the company began to produce the crystal for which it is now famous.
+Owner of the Vonêche glassworks and crystal works in Belgium, he decided to set up in France following treaties in 1815 that made importing complicated by increased customs duties.
+Baccarat's transformation into a crystal factory was a huge success, and by 1817 the factories were employing 300 workers.

 GLASS OR CRYSTAL?

 Thus, Baccarat gave up glassmaking to become a crystal glassworks.
-The techniques may be similar, but the results are very different.
+While the techniques are similar, the results are very different.
 Do you know the difference between glass and crystal?

 Originally, the term crystal, from the Greek Krustallos meaning "piece of ice", refers to rock crystal, hyaline quartz, formed by the infiltration of water into the depths of granitic rocks.
-Its transparency fascinated collectors, who added it to their curiosity cabinets.
+Its transparency fascinated collectors, who added it to their cabinets of curiosities.
 As early as the 14th century, the term was also used to describe particularly transparent materials.

 Glass was already widely used in European courts, but it's crystal that stands out in this new denomination.
 Both materials are made from silica, but what differentiates them is the amount of lead incorporated into the composition.
 Crystal traditionally contains between 10 and 32% lead oxide.
-In Europe, the name is protected by the European Economic Community of 1971, which stipulates that only objects containing more than 24% lead and having a refractive index equal to or greater than 1.545 are considered crystal.
+In Europe, the name is protected by the 1971 European Economic Community, which stipulates that only objects containing more than 24% lead and having a refractive index equal to or greater than 1.545 are considered crystal.

-A difference in the quality of the two materials can be observed.
-The crystal differs from glass by properties of refraction of the light density and hardness.
-The more it is concentrated in lead oxide the more transparent and easy to polish the crystal will be which explains its brilliance.
-In addition, a glass object will be lighter than a similar than a similar object in crystal.
-It is denser and therefore more solid in spite of popular beliefs.
-This allows a finer work of the cut and engraving without the risk of breaking the work.
+The two materials differ in quality.
+Crystal differs from glass in its properties of light refraction , density and hardness.
+The higher the concentration of lead oxide, the more transparent the crystal and the easier it is to polish, which explains its brilliance.
+Furthermore, a glass object will be lighter than a similar crystal object.
+It is denser and therefore more solid, despite popular belief.
+This enables finer cutting and engraving to be carried out without the risk of breaking the work.

 Detail of engraving on a crystal decanter, circa 1900

-But the most recognizable feature for crystal enthusiasts is the clear tinkling sound it makes.
-This crystalline sound is one of the first characteristics that one thinks of.
-It depends on the shape, the size and the quality of the work of the glassmaker.
-Thus a assortment of disparate glasses will be able to give a very beautiful melody to your toasts.
+But the most recognizable feature for crystal enthusiasts is the crystal-clear tinkle it produces.
+This crystalline sound is one of the first characteristics one thinks of.
+It depends on the shape, size and quality of the glassmaker's work.
+An assortment of disparate glasses can give a beautiful melody to your toast.

 BACCARAT INNOVATIVE HOUSE

-During its development, the Baccarat crystal works has always been at the forefront of creation to seduce its customers.
+Throughout its development, the Baccarat crystal works have always been at the cutting edge of creation to seduce its customers.
 In 1824, one of the workers, Ismaël Robinet, invented the piston air pump.
-This first mechanical blowing process allows to spare the breath of the glassmakers.
-The technique was then adopted by all the other French glass factories.
-This discovery allows, from 1830, to adapt the "pressed and molded" technique already used in the United Kingdom and the United States, allowing the crystal to be applied in a single jet into the mold.
-This way, one obtains pieces of determined forms objects much faster.
+This first mechanical blowing process saved the glassmakers' breath.
+The technique was subsequently adopted by all other French glassworks.
+In 1830, this discovery led to the adaptation of the pressé-moulé process, already in use in the United Kingdom and the United States, enabling the crystal gob to be applied to the mold in a single jet.
+This made it possible to produce shaped pieces much more quickly.

-In parallel, we realize glasses in cut crystal, known as rich size, for a wealthy customers.
-Facets are realized which underline the play of light and the purity of the forms.
-Under the Restoration,decorations in point of diamond are used to emphasize the brightness of the material.
-It is sometimes combined with the engraving on glass which knows a great success.
-Difficult to master, it requires great skill leading to the idea of "glass artists" whose pieces are particularly sought after like those of the engraver Simon.
+At the same time, rich-cut crystal glasses are made for wealthy customers.
+The facets emphasize the play of light and the purity of the shapes.
+Under the Restoration, diamond-tipped decorations were used to highlight the luminosity of the material.
+This technique was sometimes combined with glass engraving, which enjoyed great success.
+Difficult to master, it required great skill, leading to the idea of "glass artists" whose pieces were particularly sought-after, such as those by the engraver Simon.

 Eight-light crystal cage chandelier, 19th century period

-Other creation, Baccarat is the first crystal factory in France to present elements for crystal chandelier at the National Exhibition of the product of the French industry in 1827.
-On this occasion, it presented an assortment of pieces that can decorate bronze chandeliers and play with the the movement of the candle flame.
-There are tassels, octagon chains, faceted pearls and dagger motifs which will have a great success throughout the nineteenth century.
-For these productions, the house associates with great names such as the bronzier Pierre-Philippe Thomire (1751-1843) who elaborates frames dedicated to these crystal ornaments.
-Always on the lookout for new discoveries, in 1870, Baccarat proposes models of electrified chandeliers with hollow crystal branches to hide the wires.
+Baccarat was the first crystal manufacturer in France to present crystal chandeliers at the 1827 Exposition Nationale du Produit de l'Industrie Française .
+On this occasion, it presented a whole assortment of pieces to adorn bronze chandeliers and play with the movement of candle flames.
+These included tassels, octagon chains, faceted pearls and dagger motifs, all of which were very popular throughout the 19th century.
+For these productions, the company teamed up with great names such as the bronzemaker Pierre-Philippe Thomire (1751-1843), who designed frames dedicated to these crystal ornaments.
+Always on the lookout for new discoveries, from 1870 Baccarat offered models of electrified chandeliers with hollow crystal branches to conceal the wires.

 BACCARAT, EXCEPTIONAL WORK

-The genius of Baccarat comes from its concern to respond to the growing demand of glass objects for the bourgeoisie.
-At the beginning of the 19th century, the favorable socio-economic context leads this new social category to invent the concept of conviviality.
-Prosperous, they meet during dinners and balls and each household wants to acquire luxurious objects in order to assert their status in society.
-The crystal is found on all the tables under forms of glasses, ewers, and girandoles but also in but also in more intimate rooms in the form of jewelry boxes, candle holders or transposition of rock crystal objects of the XVIth and XVIIth centuries exposed in the Louvre.
-Thus, crystal, Baccarat in particular, has become the reference of luxury in all aspects of the bourgeois life.
+Baccarat's genius lies in its ability to meet the growing demand for glassware from the bourgeoisie.
+In the early 19th century, the favorable socio-economic context led this new social category to invent the concept of conviviality.
+Prosperous, they gathered for dinners and balls, and every household wanted to stock up on luxurious objects to affirm their status in society.
+Crystal can be found on every table in the form of glasses, ewers and girandoles, but also in more intimate rooms in the form of jewelry boxes, drageoirs or the transposition of rock crystal objects from the 16th and 17th centuries exhibited in the Louvre.
+In this way, Baccarat crystal in particular became the benchmark for luxury in all aspects of bourgeois life.

-The finesse and exceptional shine of Baccarat pieces leads to a success far beyond French borders.
-Called "crystal of kings", Courts all over the world have been buying them since the beginning of the XXth century.
-After a visit to Paris in 1900, the tsar Nicolas III of Russia placed large orders with the factory.
-Legend has it that the sovereign threw his crystal glasses over his shoulder after having emptied them.
-He wanted to prove the wealth of his country by spending lavishly on these exceptional pieces.
-To supply him, one of the of the three furnaces of the Baccarat factory in service was exclusively dedicated to the Russian court.
-In the 1930s, the maharajah of Gwalior acquired an imposing crystal chandelier for his palace, it was so heavy that the ceiling collapsed at its installation.
-This did not discourage the patron who has it rebuilt more solidly, even going so far as to hang an elephant to verify that a new Baccarat chandelier could be installed.
-Even today, governments still buy crystal services from the Baccarat.
+The finesse and exceptional brilliance of Baccarat pieces have led to success far beyond France's borders.
+Called the "crystal of kings", the courts of the world have been buying from Baccarat since the beginning of the 20th century.
+After a visit to Paris in 1900, Tsar Nicholas III of Russia placed large orders with the factory.
+Legend has it that the sovereign threw his crystal glasses over his shoulder after emptying them.
+He wanted to prove his country's wealth by spending lavishly on these exceptional pieces.
+To supply him, one of the three furnaces in operation at the Baccarat factory was dedicated exclusively to the Russian court.
+Another striking example: in the 1930s, the Maharaja of Gwalior purchased an imposing crystal chandelier for the oriental hall of his palace, which was so heavy that the ceiling collapsed when it was installed.
+This did not discourage the patron, who had it rebuilt more solidly, even going so far as to suspend an elephant to check that a new Baccarat chandelier could be installed.
+Even today, governments purchase crystal services from the company.

 CONCLUSION